dannisonarias/Object-Oriented-Program-Project-tic-tac-toe-/README.md

 Play the best of three alternating who takes the first turn.

 # How to play the game
-1- Start the game by executing: ./main.rb inside the repository /bin folder 2- Select New Game by Typing '1'(if you wish to exit type the word 'exit') 3- After selecting option 1 (new game), the program will ask for each player's name.
+1- Start the game by executing: ./main.rb inside the repository /bin folder.

+2- Select New Game by Typing '1'(if you wish to exit type the word 'exit').

+3- After selecting option 1 (new game), the program will ask for each player's name.

 4- After the names are introduced, the game will show the board scheme you should follow to enter your moves, and prompt each game to enter a move.

-Board Scheme (its the map you will be using to select positions on the board) 1 | 2 | 3
+Board Scheme (its the map you will be using to select positions on the board).

+ -  1 | 2 | 3
-   4 | 5 | 6
+ -  4 | 5 | 6
-   7 | 8 | 9
+ -  7 | 8 | 9

 4- If you want to select position 1 in the board.
 Type '1' and hit <enter>, when your name is prompted to enter your move.
 5- After you enter your move, the program will show an empty board with a mark in the position you wanted to place your move.